Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 • Template code that you already know

-My advice from my experience: I leave thinking enabled by default and only add /no_think when I explicitly want a quick answer to a simple question.
-For complex tasks, thinking justifies itself even on M1 where it is slower.
+My advice from experience: I leave thinking enabled by default and only add /no_think when I explicitly want a quick answer to a simple question.
+For complex tasks, thinking justifies itself even on an M1 where it's slower.

-If you need a model where thinking is faster or where it can be reliably turned off, consider Qwen3:8b.
-Detailed comparison: Gemma 4 on M1 16 GB — real tests: code, text, speed.
+If you need a model where thinking is faster or where it can be reliably disabled, consider Qwen3.5:4b.
+A detailed comparison of speed and quality is in the section above.

 📚 Read also